OmgVal/Project-2/README.md

 ![giftasticImg](./imgs/giftastic.png)

-# GIF-tastic
+## Description

+What is GIF-tastic?
 Picture this, if "we heart it" and "giphy" had a baby.
 A place where you could just go and like as many gifs as you wanted.
 A sea of gifs.
 YOUR sea of gifs.

 ![DancingBeach](./imgs/dancingBeach.gif)